SymTorch: Symbolic Distillation of Neural Networks: Background related work

 LIME and SHAP are common model-agnostic methods of explaining whole-model behavior.
-SHAP \cite{shap} assigns importance scores to inputs, whereas LIME \cite{lime} fits a local linear approximation to the model by perturbing the model inputs around a point of interest. \paragraph{Supralocal Interpretable Model-Agnostic Explanations} \citet{slime} introduce Supralocal Interpretable Model-Agnostic Explanations (SLIME), a method similar to LIME.
+SHAP \cite{shap} assigns importance scores to inputs, whereas LIME \cite{lime} fits a local linear approximation to the model by perturbing the model inputs around a point of interest. \citet{slime} introduce Supralocal Interpretable Model-Agnostic Explanations (SLIME), a method similar to LIME.
 Rather than approximating local model behavior with linear models, SLIME employs symbolic surrogate models, enabling the capture of non-linear relationships.
 SLIME further augments the surrogate model training set with points sampled from the true data distribution, as opposed to only training on randomly perturbed samples as in LIME.
-SymTorch provides a native implementation of this approach for out-of-the-box use with black-box models.
+SymTorch provides the first natively integrated implementation of SLIME, enabling seamless, out-of-the-box symbolic explanations for any PyTorch-based black-box model.

-\subsection{Symbolic Interpretability}
+\subsection{Symbolic interpretability}

 Symbolic distillation as an interpretability tool remains underexplored despite promising results. \citet{vafa2025foundation} showed that transformers trained on planetary dynamics, although accurate in their predictions, fail to recover Newton’s law of gravitation.
 Instead they exhibit sample-specific “implied” force laws, as revealed through SR of model predictions.
-In contrast, \citet{symbolic_dist_gnns} showed that deep networks with appropriate inductive biases, trained on empirical $N$-body data, learn physically meaningful pairwise interaction forces.
+In contrast, \citet{symbolic_dist_gnns} showed that deep networks with appropriate inductive biases, trained on empirical $n$-body data, learn physically meaningful pairwise interaction forces.
 These forces can be recovered by fitting a symbolic expression to the input–output mappings of model component.
-This procedure not only recovers known force laws but also led to the discovery of a previously unknown empirical law in astronomical data.
-We reproduce and extend this work in \cref{sec:gnns_case_study}, demonstrating that SymTorch greatly simplifies such analyses.
+This procedure not only recovers known force laws but also led to the discovery of a previously unknown empirical formula for dark matter halo over-density that outperformed hand-designed models.
+We extend this work in \cref{subsubsec:gnns}, introducing a pruning-based approach that matches bottleneck architectures without requiring prior knowledge of system dimensionality.